Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

 We see that the semi-major axis distribution of BPs peaks at $a\simeq \Delta a=a_2-a_1$, with a broad tail extending to $a\gg \Delta a$.
 The BPs are also more likely to have large eccentricities.
-We can see these features more clearly in the 2D distribution shown in Fig.~\ref{JuMBOs' e-a distribution 0.7}.
+We can see these features more clearly in the 2D distribution shown in the bottom panel of Fig.~\ref{Figs: JuMBOs' orbital parameter($a_1=0.7a_2$)}.